d-EScape/Domoticz_iDetect/README.md

 # Domoticz_iDetect
-Python plugin for Domoticz: Presence detection from wireless router See http://www.domoticz.com for more information on the platform.
+Python plugin for Domoticz: Presence detection from wireless router
-This plugins forum thread: https://www.domoticz.com/forum/viewtopic.php?f=65&t=20467).
+See http://www.domoticz.com for more information on the platform.
+Discussion thread about this plugin: https://www.domoticz.com/forum/viewtopic.php?f=65&t=20467).

 This plugin will use information from your wireless router to detect if devices (phones) are present or absent.
 I believe this is the most efficient way, since other methods like geo-fencing (gps) or pinging phones might drain their batteries.
 You can configure multiple devices to look for by their MAC addresses.
 A Domoticz Device will be created for each one.
 Additionally a single "Anyone home" device will be created, which will be 'On' if any of the monitored devices is present.